m-u-r-r-a-y/ci-project1/README.md

 ![screenshot 8](https://github.com/m-u-r-r-a-y/ci-project1/blob/main/docs/Screenshot%202024-04-02%20at%2001.03.55.png)

 ### HTML markup validator

+Validation Report:

-The validator tested the page and resulted in 50 warnings which refer to formating done by Prettier, the extension in VS Code.
+Upon running the page through the validator, 50 warnings were generated, primarily related to formatting handled by Prettier, the code formatting extension used in VS Code.
+While these warnings do not impact functionality, further review may be required to ensure full compliance with coding standards.

 > Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.